Templates

 </head>

-Once it has been saved and published, it is translated to the following HTML code:
+Once saved and published, it is translated into the following HTML code:

 <link href='my-css' rel='stylesheet' type='text/css' media='screen' title='color style' />